What is SNAP?

 How It Works?

 Wholesome Wave Georgia (WWG) believes that all Georgians should have access to wholesome, locally-grown food.
-Bring your SNAP/EBT card, tell a staff member the amount you choose and then give you DOUBLE that amount in tokens to spend on SNAP-eligible food items at the market.
+Bring your SNAP/EBT card, tell a staff member the amount you choose and then receive DOUBLE that amount in tokens to spend on SNAP-eligible food items at the market.
 That means if you take $10 off your card, the staff will give you $20 in tokens.
 You can get up to $50 in EBT double each time you visit a market!
 If you don’t use all of your tokens in one visit, don’t worry, just bring them back and spend them at the same market when you visit again.

 Eligibility & How to Apply